evergreen-ci/evergreen/docs/Containers/Container-Tasks.md

 ### Git Cloning Modules With SSH

-In a containerized environment, cloning modules via SSH is unsupported in order to prevent all teams from sharing the same SSH keys on the container instance hosts.
+In a containerized environment, cloning modules via SSH is unsupported in order to prevent all teams from sharing the same SSH keys in their containers.

 Instead, modules must be cloned via OAuth over HTTPS.
 This means that if your modules' git clones rely on a host's SSH keys to clone a private